Identification of a Kalman filter: consistency of local solutions: Problem Statement

-\end{enumerate} \end{assum} the covariance matrix $S^\star \GEQS 0$ is, in general, unknown, but we do not attempt to estimate it (apart from Section \ref{section-extension}).
-Also, note that we do not need to assume that the experiment is open-loop, meaning that $u_k$ can be generated by a feedback controller that uses past outputs $y_{k-i}$.
+\end{enumerate} \end{assum} The covariance matrix $S^\star \GEQS 0$ is, in general, unknown, but we do not attempt to estimate it (apart from Section~\ref{section-extension}).
+Note that assumption e) is not restrictive as the Kalman gain $\K^\star$ is always stabilizing the system when $(A, C)$ is observable.